My Quiet Kitchen

 Keep an eye out for more delicious recipes.
 Unsubscribe anytime.

-3. It's time to add the tamari when most of the seeds are golden and have popped/puffed up.
-Total time will be around 7 to 10 minutes.
+1. When most of the seeds are golden and have popped/puffed up, it's time to add the tamari.
+Total cook time will be around 7 to 10 minutes.

-4. Drizzle 1 tablespoon tamari evenly around the pan, and immediately stir to distribute through the seeds.
-Transfer the seeds to a plate to cool, then store in an airtight container.
+2. Drizzle 1 tablespoon tamari evenly around the pan, and immediately stir to distribute throughout the seeds.
+Transfer the pepitas to a plate to cool, then store in an airtight container.

 seeds pouring out of an overturned glass jar